Usman228811/montization-kit/README.md

 Initialize the SDK in your `Application` class's `onCreate` method:

 ### Important Default Configs
-These configs should be added to your default remote config in your App Class to control ad behavior in the plugin:
+These configs should be added to your `defaultRemoteConfigBuilder` in your App Class to control ad behavior in the plugin:
 - `INTER_LOADING_ENABLE`- Enable/disable Interstitial & Reward ads loading.
 - `INTER_INSTANT_TIME`- Time window to show instant Interstitial ad
 - `OPEN_AD_LOADING_ENABLE`- Enable/disable App-Open-Ad loading.